zubinchopra/portaldocs/portal-sdk/library-navigation.md

 This repository contains the documents that specify how to interact with Azure portal development.
 This includes how to onboard an organization that wants to build extensions, how to develop the extensions, where to find sample code, and other topics.
 Developers can increase their knowledge of extensions, publish them for world use, and interact with other developers through Stackoverflow and other support forums.

-Developers can locate information through the gitHub link located at [https://github.com/Azure/portaldocs/tree/master/portal-sdk/generated](https://github.com/Azure/portaldocs/tree/master/portal-sdk/generated) or through the index located at [portalfx.md](./generated/portalfx.md).
+Developers can locate information through the gitHub link located at [https://github.com/Azure/portaldocs/tree/master/portal-sdk/generated](https://github.com/Azure/portaldocs/tree/master/portal-sdk/generated) or through the index located at [README.md](./README.md).
 THey may also use links to individual topics or subtopics as appropriate.

 ### Topic Naming Convention

+**NOTE**: Nearly all documents that have been promoted to the master index have a first node of "top".
+In some instances, the second node is also omitted.
+Otherwise, all documents use the following naming convention.

-The naming convention for all topics can assist individuals who would rather navigate via GitHub than through a menu.
-It is as follows.
+The following aming convention for all topics that can assist individuals who would rather navigate via GitHub than through the [master index](./README.md).
 * All topics use 'portalfx' in the first node of the name.
 * Major areas use a different second node, for example, 'extensions', 'style', or 'parameters'.
 * All related docs have the same name prefix.
 The last node is the one that best describes the topic name.
+If the topic has phases instead of subtopics, this node has a numeric suffix to it.
+For example, onboarding has three phases, and the underlying names are 'onboarding1', 'onboarding2', and `onboarding3'.
 * The document whose name ends with the topic name, the one without a suffix is the main topic doc.
 * All subtopics are displayed in the topic doc in a meaningful order.
 * Any subtopic that could be included in several topics does not include the topic name.
 For example, [portalfx-extensions-qualityEssentials.md](./generated/portalfx-extensions-qualityEssentials.md) or [portalfx-extensions-contacts.md](./generated/portalfx-extensions-contacts.md) are both included in the portalfx-extensions-onboarding topic, but are not specific to onboarding, therefore  "onboarding" is omitted from the name.